Home Recipes Easy Meatballs in Tomato Soup Recipe

 1. Once the meatball mixture is combined and rolled into balls, dredge (roll) the meatballs lightly in flour.

-2. Heat 2 tbsp of olive oil in a frying pan and lightly brown the meatball in small batches.
+2. Heat 2 tbsp of olive oil in a frying pan and lightly brown the meatballs in small batches.
 Drain the meatballs on paper towels.

 4. Peel and cut the potatoes into 2 cm pieces or if you like them bigger, into quarters.
 Place in a saucepan of salted water and cook until tender.